 So, what do banks and financial institutions get out of using EDD as part of their KYC verification process?
 Here’s the Enhanced due diligence checklist:

 The EDD and identity verification process offer a bunch of useful information regarding your customers, including employment status, age, and so on.
 This data can be used to provide customers with better services.

 2. Enhance Brand Reputation

-Whenever a bank, financial institution onboards a new customer with EDD, they can help in the prevention of corrupt politicians, criminals, and terrorists from entering the ecosystem.
-This also means that taking the precautions to know your customer at a more fundamental level.
+Whenever a bank, or financial institution onboards a new customer with EDD, they can help in the prevention of corrupt politicians, criminals, and terrorists from entering the ecosystem.
+This also means that taking precautions to know your customer at a more fundamental level.

 Businesses need to build robust safeguards that help in defending against losses for fraud, non-compliance fines, and loss of brand reputation.

 All the ideas of knowing your customers, verifying identities, making sure they’re real, and cross-referencing customers from PEPs and Sanction lists.
 Enhanced due diligence and other fraud prevention methods such as bank account verification software allow businesses to focus on scaling their businesses instead.

 Unfortunately, as more and more cases of data breaches, money laundering, and financial fraud are being uncovered, customers are losing trust in the banking sector.
 It is high time for banks, financial institutions, payment providers, and others to stop the flow of money laundering and other financial crimes.